Yvette Cauquil-Prince

-Cauquil-Prince attended the Académie Royale des Beaux-Arts (ARBA) in Belgium, but her mastery of tapestry weaving was largely self-taught, inspired by her study of Coptic textiles and tapestries from the Renaissance and Middle Ages.
+Cauquil-Prince attended the Académie Royale des Beaux-Arts of Mons in Belgium, but her mastery of tapestry weaving was largely self-taught, inspired by her study of Coptic textiles and tapestries from the Renaissance and Middle Ages.

 She established her first studio in Paris in the late 1950s and later worked in Corsica.
 In 1963 Marie Cuttoli engaged Cauquil-Prince to weave Picasso tapestries, under the condition that she would remain in the background and never meet the artist personally.
 One of these tapestries, La Fermière, is now in the Picasso Museum at Antibes.

 Cauquil-Prince was awarded the Chevalier of the Ordre national du Mérite in 1977 by the French government.

 Collaboration with Chagall

 Cauquil-Prince was introduced to Chagall by Madeleine Malraux, wife to the French minister of Culture, André Malraux, shortly after Chagall had created tapestries for the Israeli Knesset in the mid-1960s.
 Chagall and Cauquil-Prince formed a close personal as well as professional relationship which lasted until Chagall's death in 1985.

 "I am like a conductor," she told an interviewer, "and Chagall is the music.
 I must understand the work of Chagall so profoundly that I myself do not exist."
 Chagall called her "the Toscanini of tapestry," and declared that "there will never be a tapestry by Chagall without you."